Enquiries & FAQs

 We handle many enquiries from the general public about the European Parliament, its procedures and documentation.
 Here are some of the most frequestly asked questions and how to contact us to ask more.

-For general enquiries about the EU please contact Europe Direct or call them on 00 800 678 9 10 11.
+For general inquiries about the EU please contact your regional Europe Direct Information Centre.

 Frequently asked Questions